 If you’re reading this, chances are you want to find out more about the reality of sex robots.
 Once the stuff of sci-fi legend, the reality of a highly-developed robot lover is getting closer every day.

 In 2016 Noel Sharkey, former advisor to the United Nations on robotics, said sex robots would be mainstream by 2026.
-That prediction doesn’t seem on track tomight not play out, but in the years since debate about the ethics and legalities of sex robots has been heated.
-Should these innovations be celebrated as sophisticated tools for sexual pleasure, or do these lifelike qualities indicate the beginning of the end for the future of human relationships?
+That prediction doesn’t seem on track to play out, but in the years since debate about the ethics and legalities of sex robots has been heated.
+Should these innovations be celebrated as sophisticated tools for sexual pleasure, or do these lifelike qualities indicate the beginning of the end for human relationships?

 What is a Sex Robot?

 You could argue that something like a Fleshlight Launch is a type of ‘sex robot’.
 You could also argue that any vibrator could also be considered a sex robot.
 But for most people the term refers to a specific vision: a humanoid robot built exclusively for sex.

 For some people artificial intelligence would also be a necessity, to make the experience as realistic as possible.
 Meanwhile, some DIY efforts (such as those in the 2010 documentary ‘My Sex Robot‘) simply aim to vaguely replicate the mechanics of sex: i.e. robotic thrusts.
 The end result isn’t going to get you anywhere close to the Uncanny Valley, though.

 While some people might accept mechanical movement of sex dolls as a sex robot, many wouldn’t go along with that conceptual decoupling.
 There is a common view that a sex robot that can’t speak, react, flirt and otherwise act ‘human’ isn’t really a sexbot at all.